reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 This is why it works like declaring two separate state variables!

-**Custom Hooks let you share *stateful logic* but not *state itself.* Each call to a Hook is completely independent from every other other call to the same Hook.** This is why the two sandboxes above are completely equivalent.
+**Custom Hooks let you share *stateful logic* but not *state itself.* Each call to a Hook is completely independent from every other call to the same Hook.** This is why the two sandboxes above are completely equivalent.
 If you'd like, scroll back up and compare them.
 The behavior before and after extracting a custom Hook is identical.

 When you need to share the state itself between multiple components, [lift it up and pass it down](/learn/sharing-state-between-components) instead.